-Nippon Building Fund Inc. (formerly: "Office Building Fund of Japan, Inc." The current name was adopted on March 14, 2003, hereinafter "NBF") was formed on March 16, 2001 as an investment corporation under the Investment Trust Law of Japan with Mitsui Fudosan Co., Ltd., The Chuo Mitsui Trust and Banking Co., Ltd., and Nippon Building Fund Management Ltd. (formerly: "Office Building Fund Management Japan Limited", hereinafter "NBFM") acting as sponsors.
+Nippon Building Fund Inc. (hereinafter "NBF") was formed on March 16, 2001 as an investment corporation under the Investment Trust Law of Japan with Mitsui Fudosan Co., Ltd., The Chuo Mitsui Trust and Banking Co., Ltd., and Nippon Building Fund Management Ltd. (hereinafter "NBFM") acting as sponsors.
 Registration with the Kanto Local Finance Bureau of the Ministry of Finance was completed on May 10, 2001 and NBF started acquisition of office properties on May 23, 2001.